Archita-Saraswati/Real-Time-Communication-Platform-/README.md

-# 📨 ConvoWise: A Real-Time Chat Application
+# 📨 ConvoWise: A Real-Time Communication Platform

 ConvoWise is a feature-rich MERN stack chat application designed for seamless real-time communication.
 It provides a responsive and intuitive UI, enabling users to send instant messages and track online statuses.
 The app leverages Socket.io for real-time updates, while JWT-based authentication ensures secure access.
 Zustand efficiently manages global state, and TailwindCSS with Daisy UI enhances the UI/UX with modern, customizable components.